ElectrifyPro/calcbot-docs/reference/commands.md

 ## `c-sequence terms`

 Displays the terms between the <start location> and <end location> of the given expression in terms of `n`.
+Up to 30 terms are shown at a time.

 * **Shorthand**: `c-s t`
 * **Aliases**: `terms`, `t`